top of page

 & Find Your Joy?

-CCAT was formed to help decrease the feral cat population in Columbia Borough in a humane/ethical way., through TNVR (trap, neuter, vaccinate & return), and when appropriate getting cats off the street.
-Our goal is to sterilize/home 70% of the community cats in the borough.
+Our goal is to manage the feral cat population in and around Columbia Borough in a humane/ethical way, through TNVR (trap, neuter, vaccinate and return), and to educate our community about feral and community cats.

 bottom of page